DIY Financial Planning

 The Hidden Cost of “Just Buy VT”

-For years, the default advice for global equity investing has been simple: buy a total-world index fund and leave it alone.
-Funds like Vanguard Total World Stock Index Fund ETF Shares are designed to provide broad global diversification in a…
+This is Part 1 follow links for Part 2 and Part 3.
+For years, the default advice for global equity investing has been simple: “VT and Chill” – buy a total-world index fund like Vanguard Total World Stock Index Fund…

 -